How To Run Faster: 15 Expert Tips To Boost Speed and Performance

 #5: Do Interval Workouts

-This type of speed workout is a great way for runners to build speed without having to do formal track workouts if they find those intimidating or donโ€™t have access to a track.
+This type of speed workout is an excellent way for runners to build speed without having to do formal track workouts if they find those intimidating or donโ€™t have access to a track.

-Ensure you do a thorough warm-up and cool down on either end of the fartlek intervals.
+Ensure you do a thorough warm-up and cool-down at either end of the fartlek intervals.

 Here, again, it is important to do a warm-up and cool down.
-You generally want to do a full recovery for high-intensity intervals of shorter distances and a partial recovery when you are doing race pace speed work.
+You generally want to do a full recovery after high-intensity intervals of shorter distances and a partial recovery when doing race-pace speed work.

 A person meditating.